 - 1. Before a student may be expelled, the student and his or her parent(s)/guardian(s) shall be provided a written request to appear at a hearing to determine whether the student should be expelled.
 The request shall be sent by registered or certified mail, return receipt requested.
-The request should include: - a.
-The reasons for the proposed expulsion as well as the conduct rule the student is charged with violating. - b.
-The time, date, and place for the hearing. - c.
-A short description of what will happen during the hearing. - d.
-A statement indicating that the School Code allows the School Board to expel a student for a definite period of time not to exceed 2 calendar years, as determined on a case by case basis. - e.
-A request that the student or parent(s)/guardian(s) inform the District if the student will be represented by an attorney and, if so, the attorney's name. - 2.
+The request shall: - a.
+Include the time, date, and place for the hearing. - b.
+Briefly describe what will happen during the hearing. - c.
+Detail the specific act of gross disobedience or misconduct resulting in the decision to recommend expulsion. - d.
+List the student's prior suspension(s). - e.
+State that the School Code allows the School Board to expel a student for a definite period of time not to exceed 2 calendar years, as determined on a case-by-case basis. - f.
+Ask that the student or parent(s)/guardian(s) or attorney inform the Superintendent or Board Attorney if the student will be represented by an attorney and, if so, the attorney's name and contact information. - 2.
 Unless the student and parent(s)/guardian(s) indicate that they do not want a hearing or fail to appear at the designated time and place, the hearing will proceed.
-It shall be conducted by the School Board or a hearing officer appointed by it.
-If a hearing officer is appointed, he or she shall report to the Board the evidence presented at the hearing and the Board shall take such final action as it finds appropriate. - 3.
+It shall be conducted by the Board or a hearing officer appointed by it.
+If a hearing officer is appointed, he or she shall report to the Board the evidence presented at the hearing and the Board shall take such final action as it finds appropriate.
+Whenever there is evidence that mental illness may be the cause for the recommended expulsion, the Superintendent or designee shall invite a representative from the Dept. of Human Services to consult with the Board. - 3.
 During the expulsion hearing, the Board or hearing officer shall hear evidence concerning whether the student is guilty of the gross disobedience or misconduct as charged.
+School officials must provide: (1) testimony of any other interventions attempted and exhausted or of their determination that no other appropriate and available interventions were available for the student, and (2) evidence of the threat or disruption posed by the student.
 The student and his or her parent(s)/guardian(s) may be represented by counsel, offer evidence, present witnesses, cross-examine witnesses who testified, and otherwise present reasons why the student should not be expelled.
-After presentation of the evidence or receipt of the hearing officer's report, the Board shall decide the issue of guilt and take such action as it finds appropriate.
+After presentation of the evidence or receipt of the hearing officer's report, the Board shall decide the issue of guilt and take such action as it finds appropriate. - 4.
+If the Board acts to expel the student, its written expulsion decision shall: - a.
+Detail the specific reason why removing the student from his or her learning environment is in the best interest of the school. - b.
+Provide a rationale for the specific duration of the recommended expulsion. - c.
+Document how school officials determined that all behavioral and disciplinary interventions have been exhausted by specifying which interventions were attempted or whether school officials determined that no other appropriate and available interventions existed for the student.